eligotech/sbt-dist/README.md

 **Notice that the artifact files will be automatically copied into the libsDirectory**

-For example if one wants to make a bulk copy of a set of scripts files :
+For example if one wants to make a bulk copy of a set of scripts files in a scripts directory and copy a specific Mahout model in a sentiment directory,  one will provide the following definition:

           lazy val samiksa = Project(
             ...)
             .settings(DSbt.distSettings: _*)
             .settings(DSbt.transferDirectories  := Seq((new File("scripts") -> new File("dist/scripts"))))
+            .settings(DSbt.transferFilesInto  := Seq((new File("modules/rotten/sentiment/model") -> new File("dist/sentiment"))))

 Execution